mahider78672/ConstraSol/README.md

-ConstraSol – Home Construction Service Platform Overview
+ConstraSol – Solution for Home Construction
+Overview
 ConstraSol is an Android application developed to connect laborers with homeowners seeking construction services.
 It aims to reduce wait times, improve job matching efficiency, and enhance user experience with a streamlined UI and robust backend.